xtreemtg/multi_threaded_db/DatabaseCode/README.md

 up the API and Database servers.
 Then after that, every 1 second, the Resurrection server will send a ping to the other 2 servers to see if they are running.
 If it finds those servers are down, it will restart them.
+Additionally, if the Database Server is down, the API server still attemps to connect with it for 3 and a half seconds before returning at 500.

 Meanwhile, the way this system works is that the API server receives a SQL query in the form of a GET request from a client and sends that query to the Database Server.